RubixML/ML/docs/transformers/interval-discretizer.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Transformers/IntervalDiscretizer.php">Source</a></span>

 # Interval Discretizer
-This transformer creates an equi-width histogram for each continuous feature column and encodes a discrete category with an automatic bin label.
-The Interval Discretizer is helpful when converting continuous features to categorical features so they can be learned by an estimator that supports categorical features natively.
+This transformer creates an equi-width histogram for each continuous feature column and encodes a discrete category with an automatic bin label for each continuous feature column.
+The Interval Discretizer is useful when converting continuous features to categorical features so they can be learned by an estimator that supports categorical features natively.

 **Interfaces:** [Transformer](api.md#transformer), [Stateful](api.md#stateful)